Skip to cookie consent Skip to main content

 Assess your movement.

-The number one reason people get hurt is because they continuously repeat bad movement, Granito says.
+The number one reason people get hurt is because they continuously repeat bad movement.
 If you run, do you sit back in your stance or lean forward?
 How do your legs move?
 If you row or play a throwing sport, are your movements sequenced and timed properly so you don’t overstress one area of the body?
 The more you repeat a bad movement, the higher the risk for injury.

 Think of a car with wheels out of alignment: You may be able to drive for a while without noticing a problem.
 But if you drive thousands of miles like that, you’ll damage the car.

-Granito recommends that you research proper form for the activities you do and then think critically about your own form.
+Research proper form for the activities you do and then think critically about your own form.
 If you’re uncertain, consult an expert for an objective assessment of your movements.

 Ease into your goal.

 Whether you’re a weekend warrior aiming to stay active or a high-level athlete chasing a championship, goals take time to achieve.
+If you don’t take time to build up to longer workouts or higher levels of intensity, you won’t be ready to handle the demand on your body, which can cause injury.

 For example, when planning to run a race, consider how far you’ve run before and your overall cardiovascular fitness.
 If 3 miles is the furthest you’ve ever run, choose a shorter race as your first goal.
 Or realistically calculate how to gradually build from 3 miles to a longer distance.
 If you simply want to start playing basketball or pickleball on the weekends, start with shorter or fewer games.